 It should be conceded, however, that this objection to the argument from respect relies on a particular understanding of what it is for a coercive law to be justified to an agent.
 Is there another account of this concept that would aid the advocates of the standard view?
-There is.
-Gerald Gaus has argued that a coercive law's being justified to an agent does not require that that agent actually have what he regards as an adequate reason to support it (see Gaus 1996 and Audi 1997).
-Better, suggests Gaus, to understand the concept being a coercive law that is justified to an agent along the following lines:
+Perhaps.
+Nearly all theorists have argued that a coercive law's being justified to an agent does not require that that agent actually have what he regards as an adequate reason to support it (see Gaus 1996, Audi 1997, and Vallier 2014).
+“The question is not what people do endorse but what people have reason to endorse” (Gaus 2010, 23).
+Better to understand the concept being a coercive law that is justified to an agent along the following lines:

 Given this weaker, counterfactual construal of what makes for morally permissible coercion, the argument from respect needn't undermine the legitimacy of the state's using coercion to protect basic liberal commitments.
 For we can always construe those counterfactual conditions in such a way that those who in fact reject basic liberal commitments would affirm them if they were more reasonable and better informed.
 In that case, using coercion to ensure that they comply with basic liberal commitments would not be to disrespect them.
-If this is correct, the prospect of there being figures such as Qutb, who reject the right to religious freedom, need not undermine the legitimacy of the state's coercively imposing basic liberal commitments on a religiously pluralistic population.
+If this is correct, the prospect of there being figures such as Qutb, who reject the right to religious freedom, need not undermine the legitimacy of the state's coercive enforcement of that basic liberal commitment.

 Liberal critics find this response unsatisfactory.
 After all, if this alternative construal of the argument is to succeed, it must be the case not only that: